George Giglioli: Biography

-He carried on malaria research and identified the Anopheles darlingi mosquito as the main malaria carrier in Guyana.
-In 1936, he was asked to work for Booker's the country's largest sugar producer, and in 1939 he was placed in charge of a Malaria Research Unit which was established with funds from the Colonial Government, the Rockefeller Foundation and the British Guiana Sugar Producers' Association.
+Giglioli carried on malaria research and identified the Anopheles darlingi mosquito as the main malaria carrier in Guyana.
+In 1939 he was placed in charge of a Malaria Research Unit which was established with funds from the Colonial Government, the Rockefeller Foundation and the British Guiana Sugar Producers' Association.
 When Italy entered WWII on the side of Germany, he was placed under house arrest as an "enemy alien".
 But the colonial government of Guyana released him as they needed him to be Government Malariologist, a position to which he was appointed in August 1942.

 In 1943, Giglioli found out about DDT through a chance meeting with three British scientists.
 This was the insecticide the allies were using to protect their troops from malaria.
 After initial test, a large-scale control programme was started on the sugar estates in 1946, and countrywide in 1947.
 Spraying the inside of houses with DDT was so effective that by 1951, the coastal areas were free of malaria.
 It was more difficult inland, where the A. darlingi mosquito lived in the forest.
 To tackle this problem, a salt treated with anti-malaria drug chloroquine was distributed to populations in those remote areas in 1961.
 By the mid-1960s most cases of malaria were wiped out.
 This resulted in fewer deaths of women of child-bearing age, and as a result, the population grew rapidly.

 His research won him respect internationally.
 He worked as an advisor to the World Health Organization (WHO) and the Pan American Health Organization (PAHO).
 In 1968, WHO presented Giglioli with the Darling Foundation Medal and Prize.
 Guyana honoured him with a stamp in 1978.

 His unpublished autobiography was written six years before he died.
 It was edited and published in 2000 with the title Demerara Doctor: Confessions and Reminiscences of a Self-Taught Physician.

-He had two sons, Enzo Giglioli and Marco Giglioli (1927–1983), who was also a malariologist, and worked as the director of the Mosquito Research and Control Unit of the Caymans.
+He died on 14 January 1975 in Washington D.C.
+He had two sons, Enzo Giglioli and Marco Giglioli (1927–1984), who was also a malariologist, and worked as the director of the Mosquito Research and Control Unit of the Caymans.